Republican senator 'fled' Capitol after he 'riled up' Jan. 6 rioters, House panel says - NewsBreak

 Republican senator 'fled' Capitol after he 'riled up' Jan.
 6 rioters, House panel says

-SAN FRANCISCO (KCBS RADIO) – Hours after raising his fist in solidarity with protestors outside of the U.S. Capitol on Jan.
-6, 2021, Missouri Republican Sen. Josh Hawley fled as those same protestors breached the building during the insurrection, according to the House panel investigating the riots.
+Hours after raising his fist in solidarity with protestors outside of the U.S. Capitol on Jan.
+6, 2021, Missouri Republican Sen. Josh Hawley fled as those same protestors breached the building during the insurrection , according to the House panel investigating the riots.

 "Later that day, Senator Hawley fled, after those protestors he helped to rile up stormed the Capitol," Luria said, before playing closed circuit security footage of Hawley running from the building.